CoopReason/TESSY/README.md

 TESSY performs **iterative cooperative generation** through the following steps:

 1.  **Predict Reasoning Boundaries**: The process begins by identifying the boundaries between reasoning steps and non-reasoning content within a given problem.
-2.  **Alternate Generation**: The teacher and student models then alternate in generating parts of the solution:
+2.  **Alternate Generation**: The teacher and student models then alternate in generating parts of the solution.
-    *   **Teacher** generates complex *reasoning steps*.
-    *   **Student** generates *final outputs* or *transitions* between the teacher's reasoning steps, ensuring stylistic consistency.
-3.  **Construct Full Trajectories**: By combining these collaboratively generated segments, TESSY constructs complete, high-quality reasoning trajectories that are aligned with the student model's capabilities.
+3.  **Construct Full Trajectories**: By combining these collaboratively generated segments, TESSY constructs complete, high-quality reasoning trajectories that are aligned with the student model's distribution.

 ---